Vetiveah Is Liberating Her Community Through

 Thank you from Michael and Amelia Howard we are so proud of you and we thank you for being part of our journey we have learned from each other! - Amelia Howard, Eden Place Farms

-To have Vetiveah speak at your organization or to your community members, click the button below and fill out the booking form.
+To have Vetiveah speak at your organization, click the button below and fill out the booking form.

 Speaking Topics and Programs: